T-Tiffanyyau/ChessPuzzle/README.md

 5. Enjoy the interactive salvation page upon completing puzzles.
 6. Save your progress using the 'Load Save' button.

-For more information, check the video: https://github.com/T-Tiffanyyau/ChessPuzzle/blob/main/EducationalAppVideoA9.mp4
+For more information, download and check the video: https://github.com/T-Tiffanyyau/ChessPuzzle/blob/main/EducationalAppVideoA9.mp4 (also in the zip file)

 ## Features